summonersRift/summonersrift.github.io/_posts/2018-08-14-System-Design.md

         * Are we designing the client/server interaction or backend architecture or both (answer: we want to understand the interaction between client/server but we will focus on how to scale the backend).
         * How many total users are there (answer: we expect to reach 200 Million users in the first year).
         * How many daily active users are there (100 million users sign-in everyday)
     2. System can be hypothetical, may consider basic functionalities.
-Say no video at this point.
+Say twitter dont need to support videos at this point.
 2. API/Functionality definition
     1. postTweet(uid, time, location, tweet...)
     1. celebTweet(uid, time, location, tweet...)
     2. generateTimeline(uid, time)
-    3. recordLove
+    3. recordLove(uid, tweet_id)
-    4.
-3. Hardware/Resource requirement
+3. Hardware/Resource requirement: Show ur interviewer you understand the scale
-    1. number of tweets/updates.
+    1. Number of tweets/updates.
-    2. storage requirement
+    2. Storage requirement
-    3. caching requirement
+    3. Caching requirement
-    4. latency requirement
+    4. Latency requirement, say we want the _timeline_ to generate fast
     5. BW requirement
-    6. network IO
+    6. Network IO
-    7. firewall
+    7. Firewall
 4. Data Model
-    1. user
+    1. User
     2. Tweet
     3. userFollows
     4. FavoriteTweets